efntallaris/scorpioBroker/temporal_queries_source_registrations.md

-# NGSI-LD Context Source Registration: Proof of Concept
+# NGSI-LD Context Source Registrations For Temporal Path: Proof of Concept

 This document describes the process of registering a Context Source with an NGSI-LD broker and validating its functionality using a custom HTTP server.